tomzx/blog.tomrochette.com-content/agi/imitation-based-agents/article.md

   status: in progress
 ---

+## Context

 ## Learned in this study

 ## Things to explore

 * Desire to imitate
 * Learn how to imitate/repeat, understand what are the critical points to reproduce
+* RL-based interaction between the AGI and its human counterpart, where the goal of the AGI is to imitate as well as possible its counterpart

 # Overview